fredericvilcot/world-travelers-app/README.md

-Little traveler-app built in TS/React/Redux driven by TDD and structured with Hexagonal Architecture
+Little traveler-app built in TS/React/Redux driven by TDD and structured with Hexagonal Architecture (ports & adapters)

 ** Work In Progress **